zathras-crypto/mastercore/README.md

 You will need appropriate libraries to run Mastercore on Unix, please see doc/build-unix.md for the full listing.

-You will need to install git.
+You will need to install git & pkg-config.

 ```
 sudo apt-get install git
+sudo apt-get install pkg-config
 ```

 Clone the Mastercore repo.